cellml/libcellml/docs/dev_contribution.rst

 Topic Branch
 ============

-A topic or feature branch is a branch that is local to you (and anyone you collaborate with), it is branch that will not be available from the :term:`prime repository`.
+A topic or feature branch is a branch that is local to you (and anyone you collaborate with), it is a branch that will not be available from the :term:`prime repository`.
 All development work should be carried out on a topic branch, for example any major feature that you work on or minor bug fix.
 Before creating a local topic branch pull the latest changes from the :term:`prime repository` develop branch.

 .. _libcellml-branching:
 .. figure:: images/libCellMLProcesses-GitBranching.png